abanoubmilad/router/README.md

     /*
     *   for the current navigation tab
-    *   dismiss the current fragment and
+    *   dismiss the current fragment
-    *   push the fragment specified by its class into navigation tab
     *   bundleSetter: sets any data to the bundle
     *
     */